apache/jackrabbit-oak/oak-doc/src/site/markdown/query/elastic.md

 ## Elastic Index

 Oak supports Elasticsearch (Elastic for short) based indexes for both property constraint and full text constraints.
-Elastic indexes support similar features than [Lucene][lucene] indexes, however there are differences:
+Elastic indexes support similar features as [Lucene][lucene] indexes, however there are differences:

 * The `type` is `elasticsearch`.